-The February ACT is just a few weeks away.
+The February ACT is a good test to take depending on the student’s situation.
 Keep reading to find out who benefits from taking the February ACT and whether you’re ready for the test.

 Who should take the February ACT?